The Ins and Outs of Your Toothbrush

 Mastering the Technique

-The magic number for effective brushing?
-Two minutes.
+The magic number for effective brushing is two minutes or longer.
 Spending this recommended time ensures a thorough clean, reaching all surfaces of your teeth and gums.
 Set a timer or play your favorite song.
 Turning brushing into a mini-concert can make those two minutes fly by.

 Rinsing and Storing

-After the brushing spectacle, don’t forget to rinse your toothbrush thoroughly.
+Don’t forget to rinse your toothbrush thoroughly after brushing.
 Lingering toothpaste and debris can harbor bacteria.
-A good rinse under running water also ensures your toothbrush is fresh and ready for its next performance.
+A good rinse under running water also ensures your toothbrush is fresh and ready for its next use.

 Knowing When to Let Go